 Three-time Olympian Anton Kushnir from Belarus went for the highest scoring jump possible – the Back Double Full-Full-Double Full (five twisting somersault) – to score an incredible 134.50 and take gold.
 Reigning World Champion Qi Guangpu of China and his teammate Jia Zongyang both failed to beat Morris’ score, meaning the exuberant young Aussie would take silver.
 Morris’ friend and training partner Lydia Lassila took bronze in the women’s aerials, meaning the pair became the first male and female medal combination for any Australian Olympic Winter Team.

-Victorian skier David Morris burst onto the Olympic scene in 2010, competing in aerials at the Vancouver Olympic Winter Games.
-Morris was introduced to aerial skiing in 2004 after meeting Kirstie Marshall at a gymnastics display.
-His first jumps on snow were later that year off a jump that he built with teammates on the Mt.
-Buller aerial site.
-In February 2006, he became the sole male member of the aerials team - the first in 10 years.
-With a background in gymnastics and skiing, Morris took to the sport immediately and competed in his first international competition in 2007.
+Morris also competed at the Vancouver 2010 Games.
+He was introduced to Aerial Skiing in 2004 after meeting Aerials World Champion Kirstie Marshall at a Gymnastics display.
+In 2006, he became the sole male member of the Australian Aerials team - the first in 10 years.
+With a background in Gymnastics and Skiing, Morris took to the sport immediately and competed in his first international competition in 2007.
 At the Vancouver Games, Morris punched above his weight, executing two outstanding jumps in qualification to produce a combined scored of 221.02 from his triple twisting triple somersault and his new quadruple trick.
 His score placed him 13th, missing the 12-man final by 0.89 of a point.